 We dog photographers have a bagful of tricks and techniques that we often use to make your images look more interesting.

 One is adding texture to an image.
-I touched on it a bit last fall when Bella and I went to Falls Park for a blog post about contrast.
+I touched on it a bit last fall when Bella and I went to Falls Park for a blog post about contrast in dog portraits.

 Texture, according to Discover Digital Photography, can change the way a subject is perceived.